Flokots/rick_and_morty_app/README.md

   - Implement search functionality to filter characters by name.
   - Display a "not found" message if no characters match the search query.
   - Clicking on a character's name leads to a details page.
-  - Browser's back button functionality is implemented to take the user back to the exact same page they were on.

 - **User Authentication**:
   - JWT-based authentication system.